mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### `--help`, `-h`

-Lists all the commands and options for the web-ext tool.
-When you request help, you can list the options for a command by including the command name..
+Lists all the commands and options for the `web-ext` tool.
+When you request help, you can list the options for a command by including the command name.
 For example, `web-ext --help run`.
 </section>

 <section id="no-input">